krunch3r76/entropythief/README.md

 set maxworkers=<num>	# the most workers Golem executor can provision stop			# stop/exit
 ```
+**NOTE: to increase the budget, please set the script variable BUDGET at the head of controller.py**

 UI components:

 ```
-w:<number of workers started but unfinished "maxworkers">/maximum> cost:<total cost aggregated from paid invoices>/<budget>
+w:<number of workers started but unfinished "maxworkers">/maximum> # the more the more exotic! cost:<total cost aggregated from paid invoices>/<budget>
 buf:<number of random bits in units of bytes>/<maximum number of bytes "buflim">
 ```